laagee/pflotran-dev-root-system/README.md

 *Note: This is a forked branch of the PFLOTRAN-dev code and is not current with the master.*

 Wiki information is under construction.
 Contact Liz Agee (agee.elizabeth.a -at- gmail.com) for more details.
+For the most current version, see http://github.com/laagee/pflotran-dev-root-system/

 Agee, E., He L., Bisht, G., Couvreur, V., Shahbaz, P., Meunier, F., Gough, C.M., Matheny, A., Bohrer, G., and Ivanov, V.Y.
-Compensatory root water uptake and community interactions between root systems in a temperate forest.
-(In submission)
+Root lateral interactions drive water uptake patterns under water limitation (In submission)